 - EFAIL: HTML mails have no security concept and are to blame.

-It is very convenient to be able to attach documents, photos and much more to your email.
-However, this can be risky
+It is very convenient to be able to attach documents and photos to your email.

 Unless you're expecting such a document, DON'T open it, just delete it.